front-commerce/developers.front-commerce.com/docs/roadmap.md

 ## Front-Commerce’s roadmap

 > **Coming soon**: the first 2 projects using Front-Commerce are deployed in
-> production and there are some new features needed (eg: Wishlist).
+> production and there are some new features needed (e.g.: Wishlist).
 On the
-> other hand, we are working on the 1.0 release which will means a stable API.
+> other hand, we are working on the 1.0 release which will mean a stable API.
 >
 > But the cool thing is that we have a lot of traction these days and our partners have
-> several Front-Commerce projects in the pipe, with decisions in the next few weeks.
+> several Front-Commerce projects in the pipe, with decisions coming in the next few weeks.
 >
 > For all these reasons the Roadmap will evolve a lot by mid-April and we will
 > keep you updated.

-If you want to have an imprecise vision of what comes next here is a **temporary roadmap**.
+If you want to have an overview of what comes next here is a **temporary roadmap**.

 ### 1.0: mid-April